 - Fix your visibility settings.

-Fix your privacy and account settings so people can easily see what you’re up to.
-Personally I like to have my LinkedIn settings as public as possible on all the options, so people can find me easily and so I can be found in Google.
+Fix your privacy and account settings so people can easily find you.
+I like to have my LinkedIn settings as public as possible, so people can find me easily and so I can be found in Google.
 [How]

 - Fix your contact settings.

-Definitely add a photo, ideally a professional headshot, or a good-enough headshot.
-Crop it close to your head so people can recognize you in a small thumbnail image.
+A photo is very helpful, ideally a professional headshot, or a good-enough headshot.
+Crop it close to your head so people can recognize you in the very small thumbnail image.
+[How]

-Now go connect with people who are already on LinkedIn.
-The more connections, the more you’ll get out of it.
-One action in LinkedIn will have a wider effect with the same amount of time.
+Now go ask to connect with people you know who are already on LinkedIn.
+When you have more connections in there, one action in LinkedIn will have a wider effect with the same amount of your time.
 That’s good time-savings.
 [How]

 If you’re feeling stumped along the way, the LinkedIn Help section is very helpful.

 After you’ve done the essentials above, you can then start to work on adding more details in other sections available, if you want.